Sabiñánigo: Municipality villages

-Sabiñánigo is located between the valleys of the Aurín and Gállego rivers in the north and between the valleys of Basa and Guarga in the south.
-It covers an area from the Interior Range to the Exterior Range of The Pyrenees.

-It has a large variety of ecosystems and landscapes, rich traditional architecture and modern facilities.
-In the late 1970s the city celebrated the 2000th anniversary of its foundation by the Romans.

 Demography

+It has a population of 9,423 inhabitants (INE 2023).

+Sabiñánigo in 1900 was only 280 inhabitants, the installation of industries generated new jobs that were filled with immigrants: in 1940 it reached 1,768 inhabitants and in 1960 6,184 inhabitants.
+However, in the 2000s the industrial splendor of the town had been lost, with some of the plants closed and their workforce greatly reduced in other cases, although companies with a good number of employees and a significant volume of business still survive.
+The age pyramid, thanks to the immigration of young people, is one of the youngest in Aragon.

 Sports, Culture and Tourism

 Sabiñánigo has always been strongly linked to sport and, especially, to cycling.
 It is famous for holding "The Quebrantahuesos" es, one of the most important amateur cyclist races in the world.
 It is also a frequent start and finish point of the Vuelta a España.

 Sabiñánigo is a great place to go skiing.
 It is 30 km from the Ski resort of Panticosa, 38 km from Formigal (the largest ski resort in Spain), 44 km from Candanchú, 47 km from Astún and 120 km from Cerler.

 Some interesting places to visit are the Museo de Artes de Serrablo es, a museum that contains tools, clothes and all kinds of traditional objects of the region; and Pirenarium es, a theme park with a great collection of models of the Pyrenees range and the most famous buildings of Aragón.

+The football team is AD Sabiñánigo.